ASGCOPS/dicos_document/docs/source/slurm_job_submission.rst

 * :doc:`Tutorial<slurm_job_submission/slurm_docs>`

 -------------------------------------------
-Request for specific software installation
+Request for Specific Software Installation
 -------------------------------------------

 If you have special requirement for the software installation, please contact to DiCOS-Support@twgrid.org.